Embedding in Recommender Systems: A Survey: AutoML Embedding

 \subsection{Gradient-based Method}

-With the introduction of the Differentiable Neural Architecture Search (DARTS) method proposed by Liu et al. \cite{liu2018darts}, gradient-based methods have gained attention.
-These methods enable the transformation of the search space from discrete to continuous, and the optimization process is guided by gradient calculations or inspired by DARTS. {For example, DNIS \cite{cheng2020dnis} argues that a pre-defined discrete search space could poor the flexibility of the searching model.
+Gradient-based methods, such as the Differentiable Neural Architecture Search (DARTS) method proposed by Liu et al. \cite{liu2018darts}, have gained attention.
+These methods transform the search space from discrete to continuous, and the optimization process is guided by gradient calculations or inspired by DARTS. {For example, DNIS \cite{cheng2020dnis} argues that a pre-defined discrete search space could limit the flexibility of the searching model.
 Thus, it optimizes the NIS approach by leveraging a soft selection layer to relax the search space to continuous space for performance improvement. }

-To be specific, it denotes an embedding $E$ with max dimension K by a multi-hot embedding index vectors set $\mathcal{D}=\{d_1,\cdot\cdot\cdot,d_N\}$ and a values vectors set $\mathcal{V}=\{v_1,\cdot\cdot\cdot,v_K\}$ with the search space of $2^{NK}$ size.
+Specifically, it denotes an embedding $E$ with max dimension K by a multi-hot embedding index vectors set $\mathcal{D}=\{d_1,\cdot\cdot\cdot,d_N\}$ and a values vectors set $\mathcal{V}=\{v_1,\cdot\cdot\cdot,v_K\}$ with the search space of $2^{NK}$.
 As same as the NIS, it divides the features into $S$ blocks based on the descending order of frequency.
 Thus, the search space is reduced from $2^{NK}$ to $2^{SK}$.
 After that, it defines the soft selection layer as a numerical matrix $\alpha \in \mathbb{R}^{S \times K}$ with elements in the range $[0,1]$, which aims to shrink the elements in embedding within a small number.
-Subsequently, the approach defines the soft selection layer as a numerical matrix $\mathbf{A} \in \mathbb{R}^{S \times K}$, where the elements are constrained to the range of $[0,1]$.
 The purpose of this layer is to reduce the values within the embedding to a smaller range.
-The soft selection operation can be calculated as follow:
+The soft selection operation can be calculated as follows:

 where $\widetilde{e}_i$ is the $i$-th row of output embedding and $\alpha_i$ is $i$-th row of $\mathbf{A}$ matrix.
 In addition, matrix $\mathbf{A}$ is gained through learning.
 By inserting a soft selection layer between the embedding layer and interaction layer, it could be optimized jointly like the DARTS method.
 In particular, it defines a bi-level optimization problem that has been solved by DARTS.

 Similar to DNIS, autoSrh \cite{wei2021autoias} follows the pipeline of DNIS to make tabular Data prediction.
 The difference is that it debates the idea that setting a pruning threshold could satisfy the requirement of limited memory usage.